maximumstock/hexsales-api/docs/md/v1/index.md

 GET `/v1/histories`

 Unlike `/articles/:name/histories`, this endpoint lets you find historical data for more than one article.
 However, due to how I aggregate my data, this endpoint does not return any median price values.
+Note that all properties (`average`, `median`, etc are abbreviated, as opposed to the long form in summary data)

 Optional Parameters: